 Time blocking with Todoist

-You can implement time blocking with any tool, but in this section we'll focus on how to use Todoist alongside your favorite calendar app — or even good, old fasioned pen and paper.
+You can implement time blocking with any tool, but in this section, we'll focus on how to use Todoist alongside your favorite calendar app — or even good, old-fashioned pen and paper.
 We'll cover how to implement three different time blocking variations: task batching, day theming, and scheduling individual tasks.

 Task batching variation